sohjnthn/For-own-learning/README.md

 For own learning of IntelliJ IDEA, Java, Selenium, Cucumber, Appium, ExtentReport, and TestNG for finding a manual software tester job in Singapore.

+Do not copy and paste the entire Java files into the related folders for a new Java project.
+Instead, create them manually.

+Then, the related required Java code lines can be copied and pasted from the original Java files.

+This is to ensure that the public static String takeScreenshot(WebDriver driver) throws IOException { ... } method is allowed to save the screenshot images for the new Java project, instead of being restricted to only saving the screenshot images for the Selenium_Screenshot_Images folder of the original Java projects.

 The methods
 1. public static String takeScreenshot(WebDriver driver) throws IOException { ... } - Only use this public static String method for the page Java classes
 2. public static String currentLocalDateTimeWithDdMmYyFormat() throws IOException { ... } - Only use this public static String method for the main Java classes which call the new page Java classes objects